 The Staffa boat trip provides around an hour on the island (weather permitting) and can return you to Fionnphort, where there are great places to eat, including The Ninth Wave, The Creel Seafood Bar and The Keel Row.

-Getting there: From an overnight stay on Mull, take an early 10-minute CalMac sailing from Fionnphort to Iona (or you can stay on Iona if you prefer).
+From an overnight stay on Mull, take an early 10-minute CalMac sailing from Fionnphort to Iona (or you can stay on Iona if you prefer).
 This gives around 3 hours to explore the island, before catching the 12.15pm Staffa boat tour.

 Isle of Kerrera, Oban

 Lying in Oban Bay, you’ll find lovely Kerrera – an oasis of tranquillity and a great place for watching wildlife.
-There are no roads on the island and visitor motor vehicles are not permitted, so it’s a walkers’ paradise.
+There are no roads on the island and visiting motor vehicles are not permitted, so it’s a walkers’ paradise.

 On your walk you might see the island’s feral goats and sika deer.
 Off the coast, look out for seals, dolphins, whales and basking sharks and if you’re lucky, a glance skywards might offer a sighting of a massive white-tailed sea eagle.

-Getting there: CalMac operates the Kerrera Ferry, which runs from the small hamlet of Gallanach, about 2 miles south of Oban.
+CalMac operates the Kerrera Ferry, which runs from the small hamlet of Gallanach, about 2 miles south of Oban.

 Isle of Lismore, Appin